 On the award, Dave Brown, Highways Director at GRAHAM, said:

 “This is another significant scheme for us to be awarded and last of the three schemes to sign in the package following signing of the M25 Junction 25 and M2 Junction 5 schemes.
 It is testament to our growing reputation in the highways sector that we have been chosen as contractor for another important improvement scheme in the south-east of England.

-Dave added: “We have enjoyed an excellent relationship with Highways England for many years, built on collaboration.
+Dave added: “We have enjoyed an excellent relationship with National Highways for many years, built on collaboration.
 By delivering this scheme we’ll be catering for the road’s future traffic demands, increasing capacity and reducing congestion.
 The improved link to the A12 will also enable development and support economic growth, providing significant benefits to the area.

 Watch the video here